by Paul Wheaton

 ConEst offers different edition tiers designed to serve contractors of various sizes.
 The Standard edition provides core estimating functionality at a lower price point than Plus or Pro editions.

-Small electrical contractors should consider whether the two-program workflow fits their operational style and whether they need the advanced features found in higher-tier editions.
-The learning curve and setup requirements may impact smaller teams differently than larger organizations with dedicated estimating staff.
+Small electrical contractors need to weigh whether the two-program workflow fits their operational style and whether they’ll actually use the advanced features found in higher-tier editions.
+The learning curve and setup requirements will likely hit smaller teams harder than larger organizations with dedicated estimating staff.

 Both platforms serve electrical contractors, but their approaches differ significantly.